 Summary

-- Analysts said Bitcoin’s uptrend has slowed as Middle East tensions and Jerome Powell’s hawkish remarks overlapped.
+- It said Bitcoin’s upward momentum has slowed and risk appetite has weakened amid Middle East tensions and Chair Jerome Powell’s hawkish remarks.

-- Spot Bitcoin ETFs continued to see net inflows of $763.4 million, but the rise in futures open interest (OI) was described as largely reflecting short positioning.
+- It said spot Bitcoin ETFs maintained institutional demand with net inflows of $763.4 million, but that the increase in open interest (OI) in the futures market appears to be driven more by short positioning.

 Forecast Trend Report by Period